How the floating point values are processed by a CPU?

 Floating Point division requires fixed-point division of mantissa and fixed point subtraction of exponents.
 The bias adjustment is done by adding +127 to the resulting mantissa.
 Normalization of the result is necessary in both the cases of multiplication and division.

-READ ALSO: What do welding engineers do?
+READ ALSO: What did a female serf do?

 How do you adjust the bias of a floating point division?